Jean's Bible Study Topics of the New Testament

 Rom 7,20-25

-· (134g) Temple Ø Your body is the temple of God Ø Body of sin Ø Our bodies are home to the sinful nature -- These verses go with verse 5
+(134g) Temple >> Your body is the temple of God >> Body of sin >> Our bodies are home to the sinful nature -- These verses go with verse 5

 Rom 7,20-24

-· (16c) Sin Ø Man has a body of sin -- These verses go with verses 17&18.
-The sin nature is sown into the fabric of our bodies and is based on poverty, and poverty gives birth to the evil twins: greed and envy, the haves and the have-nots.
-We were born into this world with nothing, and we will leave this world with nothing, and in between we will have nothing, except we will accumulate a bunch of junk and be associated with a number in a bank that will represent wealth, which we will use to represent how much we are worth to other people.
-None of this wealth is true, but is a figment of our imagination, because still within the core of our being we are completely bankrupt without Christ, even with Him we cannot collect our inheritance until we die, we can only live on the interest.
-We possess no more wealth than a squirrel; in fact, we have the body of an animal—we are classified as mammals.
-According to the way our brains are built to think, there is no such thing as "human psychology," there is only animal psychology, otherwise psychologists would not study pigeons.
+(16c) Sin >> Man’s nature is instinctively evil >> Man has a body of sin -- These verses go with verses 17&18.
+The sin nature is sown into the fabric of our bodies and its curse is defined as poverty, which gives birth to evil twins: greed and envy, the haves and the have-nots.
+We were born into this world with nothing, and we will leave this world with nothing, and in between we will have nothing, except we will accumulate a bunch of junk and associate with a number in a bank that will determine our worth, but none of this so-called wealth is real.
+It is a figment of our imagination, because the core of our being is completely bankrupt without Christ.
+We possess no more wealth than a squirrel with a couple peanuts; in fact, we have the body of an animal—we are classified as mammals.
+According to the way our brain works, there is no such thing as "human psychology," there is only animal psychology, otherwise psychologists would not study pigeons.
 Who cares how pigeons think, unless there is a direct application to our own minds.
-We have all the needs and bodily functions of mammals; we must: breath, eat, sleep, expel waste, milk our young, and stay warm.
-Our bodies are no more sinful than any other animal's, but our sin nature obviously is, and gains opportunity through our animalistic needs.
-For example, we go to work every day to meet our daily needs, but we seek to possess more than what we need (Materialism), which leads to sin.
+We have all the needs and bodily functions of mammals; we must: breath, eat, sleep, expel waste, milk our young, and maintain body temperature.
+We go to work to meet our needs, but we seek to possess more than we need (materialism), which leads to greed.
 Then we classify people based on how much junk they have, and consider people with more junk to be successful.
-We think according to the needs of our flesh, and allow the sinful nature in our bodies (which dictates how we should think and live) to corrupt our minds.
-The sinful nature is a snowball effect between our flesh and your mind—our flesh has legitimate needs, but fears poverty, which feeds the mind with selfish motives for greed and envy.

 Rom 7,21-25

-· (39k) Judgment Ø Jesus defeated death Ø Jesus defeated the law of sin -- The law of sin states that if you live in a body of sinful flesh (and we all do) you must sin, and if you sin you must die.
+(39k) Judgment >> Jesus defeated death >> Jesus defeated the law of sin -- The law of sin states that if we live in a body of sinful flesh (and we all do), then we must sin, and if we sin we must die.
 God sent His Son in the likeness of sinful flesh to die in a body like ours.
-Those who killed Christ are our representatives in that those of us who partake of His grace are consequently guilty of His death.
+Those who killed Christ are our representatives in that we who partake of His grace prove to be the cause of Him going to the cross in the first place.
 Jesus’ greatest miracle was that He lived in a sinful body like ours, yet He was without sin.
-Therefore, according to the spiritual laws that govern the creation, Jesus could not die because He had no sin, yet He did, which is how He broke the law of sin and death and afforded salvation for us.
-Jesus' sinless life contradicted the law of sin in His flesh and broke the power of death from anyone who has faith in Christ by evidence of His resurrection.
-That is what He came to do, as Heb 2-14 says, "Since then the children share in flesh and blood, He Himself likewise also partook of the same, that through death He might render powerless him who had the power of death, that is the devil."
+Therefore, according to that spiritual principle, Jesus could not die because He had no sin, yet He did die, and when He did, He broke the law of sin and death, affording salvation for us.
+That is, Jesus' sinless life contradicted the law of sin in His flesh and broke the power of death by evidence of His resurrection.
+It is what He came to do, as Heb 2-14 says, "Since then the children share in flesh and blood, He Himself likewise also partook of the same, that through death He might render powerless him who had the power of death, that is the devil."
 When the Father went to judge His Son, He found that none of His sin was His own, so He forgave Jesus for our sin and raised Him from the dead.
 His righteousness became our life.
 In His very death He destroyed the power of sin which is death, by maintaining the righteousness of God in the members of His earthly body.
-His blood is therefore the essence of life, and His flesh is the veil through which we must pass by believing He was God incarnate come to take away our sin.
+His blood is therefore the essence of life, and His flesh is the veil through which we pass into heaven.
 Now that Christ paid our penalty, He made it illegal for sin to have jurisdiction over anyone who would believe in Him for eternal life.

-· (104b) Thy kingdom come Ø Purifying process Ø Purified by circumstances Ø Purified through dying to sin -- These verses go with verses 1-6
+(104b) Thy kingdom come >> Purifying process >> Purified by circumstances >> Purified through dying to sin -- These verses go with verses 1-6

 Rom 7-21